frankodoom/libwebp.net/README.md

             if (file == null)
                 throw new FileNotFoundException();

-            //you can handle file checks ie. extensions size etc..
+            //you can handle file checks ie. extensions, file size etc..

             //creating output file name
             // your name can be a unique Guid or any name of your choice with .webp extension..eg output.webp